WalterKruger/Fast-diagonal-bitboard-manipulation/README.md

 Two operations are included:
 - A "diagonal shift", where each byte is bit shifted left/right one more/less than the previous.
 - Extracting the "diagonal bits" so they are placed horizontally next to each other.
-- Depositing the bits from a u8 into arbitrary bytes in the bitboard (undo diagonal or vertical extract)
+- Depositing a bit from a u8 into the bytes from the bitboard (equivalent to undoing a diagonal or vertical extract)

 Could be useful for chess programming when using a classic bitboard.
 E.g. Quickly calculating non-blocked moves for a bishop when used in conjunction with count leading/trailing zeros.